Skip to content

 About

 Dr. Peng obtained her doctorate degree in biochemistry and molecular biology from Clemson University.
-She is specialized in the design, biosynthesis, and purification of biomolecules that can be applied for therapeutical, diagnosis, and scaffolding purposes.
+She is specialized in the design, biosynthesis, and purification of biomolecules and apply them to therapeutical, diagnosis, and scaffolding purposes.
 Her work in antimalarial medicine and antifungal drug resistance has earned her recognition by multiple international peers.
 She oversees the technical development of molecular diagnostics in the Research and Education on Disease Diagnosis and Intervention (REDDI) lab.
-She is currently working on setting up a close to real time sequencing and immune profiling workflow to monitor the emergence of SARS-CoV-2 variants and the immune responses they elicit.
-A strong advocate for multi-disciplinary research, she is supported by NIH, the Centers of Biomedical Research Excellence (COBRE) for Translational Research Improving Musculoskeletal Health (SC-TRIMH), and COBRE in Human Genetics.
-She has several fruitful collaborations with the talents in the field of Bioengineering, Genetics and Biochemistry, Prisma Health, Public Health Sciences, Materials and Engineering, and Physics.
+Dr. Peng’s research centers on the molecular basics of nucleic acids and proteins, and their dynamics under pathological conditions.
+Such understandings can be applied to disease prevention, diagnostics, and treatments.
+A strong advocate for multi-disciplinary research, she is supported by NIH, Prisma Health, the Centers of Biomedical Research Excellence (COBRE) for Translational Research Improving Musculoskeletal Health (SC-TRIMH), and COBRE in Human Genetics.
+Her work is at the interface of Bioengineering, Genetics and Biochemistry, Prisma Health, Public Health Sciences, Materials and Engineering, and Physics.

 Visit Dr. Peng's Department Profile.